aqlaboratory/rgn2/aminobert/README.md

 The relevant environment requirements can be gleaned by examining Dockerfile.gpu and requirements/requirements-py3.txt

-Next download the [AminoBERT TF checkpoint](https://drive.google.com/file/d/11DcV01Xjy1HA-nFR3HmDcFM_udWwmQ9l/view?usp=sharing).
-Create a directory `checkpoint` in this directory and place it in there.
+Next download the [AminoBERT TF checkpoint](https://drive.google.com/file/d/11DcV01Xjy1HA-nFR3HmDcFM_udWwmQ9l/view?usp=sharing) and unzip.
+Create a directory `checkpoint` in this directory and place the checkpoint files in there.

 Run the `Demo.ipynb` notebook.
 Cell 10 is where the magic happens, and is where the RGN would fit in.